Kenizzer/California_Transect_Microbiome/README.md

 ## Experimental and Sampling Design

-Multiple scion/rootstock combinations were sampled across vineyards in the 2018 and 2019 growing seasons in the Central Valley of California. **A)** Each of the colored counties represents a vineyard that was sampled.
+Multiple scion/rootstock combinations were sampled across vineyards and the 2018 and 2019 growing seasons in the central valley of California. **A)** Each of the colored counties represents a vineyard that was sampled.
 Within each county box (San Joaquin, Merced, and Madera) the scion/rootstock combinations are depicted, corresponding to the legend in the bottom left.
-The sugar content (measured in degrees Brix) was collected for vines across the **B)** 2018 and **C)** 2019 growing seasons.
+Sugar content (measured in degrees Brix) was collected for vines across the **B)** 2018 and **C)** 2019 growing seasons; measurements and trend lines are colored by scion (upper panel) and site (lower panel).
 Grey shading represents collection windows for microbiome sampling.

 ![Image of experimental and sampling design](https://github.com/Kenizzer/California_Transect_Microbiome/blob/main/Experimental_design_image/Figure_1.png)